keithnorm/jquery.behavior/README.md

     $('a').dog();

 ## TODO
 When I added delegation I altered the regex that determines if a behavior method is an event handler, favoring names like 'click' instead of 'onclick'.
-Unfortunately this means that custom events that you could bind before by just doin oncustomevent no longer work.
+Unfortunately this means that custom events that you could bind before by just defining oncustomevent no longer work.
 I will be adding a way to register custom events similar to JavascriptMVC.